foundry-rs/starknet-foundry/docs/src/development/shell-snippets.md

 - `ignored` - if set to `true`, the snippet will be ignored and not run.
 - `package_name` - the name of the Scarb package in which the snippet should be run.
 - `contract_name` - the name of the contract which snippet should use.
 If present, class hash of predefined contract will be used instead of the one from snippet.
-- `ignored_output` - if set to `true`, the output of exeucted command will be ignored.
+- `ignored_output` - if set to `true`, the output of executed command will be ignored.